 - Raise mowing heights to approximately 50mm for the initial 2 or 3 cuts, then reduce down to 25mm over the next 2 or 3 cuts

-Further lawn care advice by season and task can be found in our lawn care hub
+Find further lawn care advice by season and task in our lawn care hub